artsy/artsy.github.io/_posts/2018-03-19-making-a-components-pod.markdown

 gem 'cocoapods-fix-react-native'
 ```

 Then run `bundle install`.
-Next we need to add GitDawg, and its dependencies to the Podfile:
+Next we need to add GitDawg, and our custom Podspecs to the Podfile:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'